Thundersnow: Europe

 The British Isles and other parts of northwestern Europe occasionally report thunder and lightning during sleet or (usually wet) snow showers during winter and spring.
 Scotland registered an episode of thundersnow in the early hours of 4 December 2020, the unusual noise causing alarm among local people.
 The Met Office warned of thundersnow in Scotland, Wales and northern England in early January 2022.

 Western Europe has rare occurrences of thundersnow, as on 8 March 2010, when northeastern Catalonia, including Barcelona, experienced a heavy snowfall accompanied by lightning, with snow depths surpassing 30 cm in low altitude areas.

 In Central Europe, a large-area (non-local) thundersnow occurred on 17 January 2022, when a strong synoptic-scale squall line passed north to south over whole central and eastern Poland, precipitating both granular snow and snowflakes, with discharge intensity exceeding 100 per minute.
 Other recent occurrences were in Poland and the Czech Republic in January 2023, Germany in January 2021, and Norway and Netherlands as well as Austria in April 2021, with previous occurrences in Norway in January 2019 and January 2020.
 Stockholm experienced thundersnow on 21 November 2022.
+It was detected once again in the Netherlands on 3 January 2026.

 Asia

-Low-pressure events in the eastern Mediterranean that originate from polar origin cause copious thundersnow occurrences during winter storms, especially over the elevated provinces of Israel and Jordan, including Amman and Jerusalem.
+Low-pressure events in the eastern Mediterranean that originate from polar origin cause copious thundersnow occurrences during winter storms, especially over the elevated provinces of Israel, Jordan and Lebanon, including Amman and Jerusalem.
 When such storms happen at areas intended for skiing, the mountains are often evacuated for safety.

 Thundersnow is also common around Kanazawa and the Sea of Japan, and even around Mount Everest.